-- We, Slough Borough Council, are pleased to announce that we now have an outreach service for rough sleepers and those at risk of rough sleeping.
+- Slough Borough Council is pleased to announce they now have an outreach service for rough sleepers and those at risk of rough sleeping.
 Please report any rough sleepers via Streetlink, or ask them to attend at My Council, High Street Slough.
 Monday, Tuesday, Wednesday and Friday between 9am and 4pm, and Thursday, between 10am and 4pm.

-- This year we are opening a continuous night shelter provision, which is being run from early December 2018 to end March 2019, 7 days per week, between 7.15pm and 7am.
+- This year Slough Borough Council is opening a continuous night shelter provision, which is being run from 20 November 2019 until the end of March 2020, 7 days per week, 8pm-8am.

-- Both of these shelters will be open regardless of the weather and is on a discretionary basis for local people only – anyone needing this service should attend at My Council Monday – Friday 9am – 12pm, to ensure we can assess their needs and complete the necessary referral/risk assessment etc. Rough sleepers can also ask for a referral form to be completed via SHOC, London and Slough Run, Slough Salvation Army or at the My Council offices
+- Both of these shelters will be open regardless of the weather and is on a discretionary basis for local people only – anyone needing this service should attend at My Council Monday – Friday, 9am – 12noon, to ensure we can assess their needs and complete the necessary referral/risk assessment etc. Rough sleepers can also ask for a referral form to be completed via SHOC, London and Slough Run, Slough Salvation Army or at the My Council offices.

 SWEP – Severe weather emergency provision